bensutherland/nano2geno/README.md

 This will produce a file called `00_archive/locus_selection_w_index.txt` that will be used later.

 #### 6.c.
 Select loci of interest
-Use the following script to add an index column to the data file and then select out the specific lines of interest from the data files.
+Use the following script to add an index column to the data file and then select out the specific lines of interest containing the SNPs from the data files.
 `./01_scripts/04_select_variants.sh`

 This will output files entitled `<sample>_var_w_index_selected.txt` to be used downstream.